ashandoak/ashandoak.github.io/README.md

 - Support: Research dissemination is intended as a dialogue.
 Can you demonstrate support for the researcher through a related research program you are a part of?

 ## Strategies
 I'll preface this by saying these are not science-backed recommendations.
-Most of these come from either expeirence, or from common wisdom.
+Most of these come from either experience, or from common wisdom.
 So many will likely be familiar to you already anyway.
 - Intentional listening: We've all drifted off during talks and lectures, so we know that doing so can be damaging to one's understanding of the content of the talk.
 It can be difficult to maintain focus, especially throughout longer talks, but there are some things that you can do:
     - Reduce distractions: Turn off your phone; keep your laptop stored away (unless you are using it for notes, but then make sure you limit the chance of notifications, etc.)
     - Maintain eye contact: Focusing on the speaker (or their slides) will help to keep your attention centred on the talk content.